Chain graph models of multivariate regression type for categorical data

-Thus the effect of increased job satisfaction whatever the gender, is to increase the probability of being in favor of capital punishment, and against abortion.
-Women, are more favorable than males to gun's regulation and against death penalty and abortion, other thing being equal.
-The negative residual association between $G$ and $C$ and the positive one between $C$ and $A$ having accounted for gender and job satisfaction, are as expected.
-As a comparison, in this example, a best fitting classical chain graph model with LWF interpretation, has one additional edge, as shown in Figure~\ref{fig:3}.
+Notice that the model includes independence and non-independence constraints, the latter following our preference for a model with all interpretable parameters.
+The chain graph model corresponding exactly to the implied independencies has far more parameters, with a deviance of $12.84 + 0.79 = 13.63$ against 12 degrees of freedom.
+While this model is adequate, the chosen model has a simpler interpretation.
+The fitted parameters are shown in Table~\ref {tab:2} on the right.
+The first three rows give the parameters of three univariate logit regressions for being in favor of the issue. $J_{\operatorname{mdr}}, J_{\mathrm{ full}}$ measure the effect of moderate and full job satisfaction, respectively, with respect to a baseline level of no satisfaction, and $S_{\mathrm{ f}}$ is the effect of females.
+Thus the effect of increased job satisfaction whatever the gender, is to increase the probability of being in favor of capital punishment and against abortion.
+Women are more favorable than males toward gun regulation and are more against the death penalty and abortion, all things being equal.
+The negative residual association between $G$ and $C$ and the positive one between $C$ and $A$ having accounted for gender and job satisfaction are as expected.
+As a comparison, in this example, a best-fitting classical chain graph model with LWF interpretation has one additional edge, as shown in Figure~\ref{fig:3}.
 The multivariate regression chain graph has a simpler interpretation in terms of three additive logistic regressions and two residual associations interpretable as deriving from two latent variables. \end{exa}